(originally posted on Fabric Paper Thread in January 09)

-In early January I hankered after a light and white sweet, and this was it.
+Have you ever eaten Floating Island?
+I never had but somehow, the thought popped into my head yesterday.
+I hankered after a light and white sweet, and this was it.
 Delicious, with lots of texture - melting smooth crème anglaise, marshmallowy meringue, bitter burnt sugar sauce and crunchy sweet praline.
-Also known as Isle Flottante, in French, and probably Isla Flotante in Spanish.
-It tastes great in any language.

 Although this recipe has a lot of steps, it's not difficult at all.
 Most of it can (and should be) made ahead, even a day or two.
 I spent a couple of hours puttering in the kitchen in the early afternoon, then did the meringues at the last minute.

 1/4 cup water

 another 1/4 cup water mixed with 1 tsp vanilla extract

 Heat the sugar and 1/4 cup water in small, heavy sauce pan, stirring once or twice until the sugar dissolves.
 Cook over medium heat, not stirring, but swirling every few minutes, until the syrup turns a light caramel.
 Remove from heat and add the water mixed with vanilla.
 Be careful as the mixture tends to pop and bubble.
 Return to heat and stir and cook until caramel reached 230 degrees F (thread stage).
 Remove 1/4 cup of caramel for the praline (recipe follows).
 Set the remainder aside to cool slightly, then add the cream and stir until combined.
 This can be made ahead and then reheated slightly when you are ready to assemble the dessert.